Clinical scientist, histocompatibility and immunogenetics

 Membership of the British Society for Histocompatibility & Immunogenetics (BSHI) is useful for access to events, conferences, and training and CPD.

 Once you've got experience (usually at least one year post-registration), you may apply to train to become a consultant clinical scientist via the Higher Specialist Scientist Training (HSST) programme.
-This bespoke five-year, workplace-based training programme includes study at doctoral level in an area of histocompatibility and immunogenetics.
-You'll also need to obtain FRCPath by passing examinations set by The Royal College of Pathologists (RCPath).
+This five-year funded training programme includes study at doctoral level in an area of histocompatibility and immunogenetics.
+You'll also need to achieve Fellowship of The Royal College of Pathologists (FRCPath). â¶Ä¯

-Successful completion of the HSST programme leads to the award of Certificate of Completion of Higher Specialist Scientist Training (CCHSST) issued by the NSHCS.
+Successful completion of the HSST programme leads to the award of Certificate of Completion of Higher Specialist Scientist Training (CCHSST) issued by the NSHCS, which you can use to join the AHCS HSS Register.

 You can also study for a traditional PhD and get involved in research.
 If you decide to progress into academic or research roles within a university setting, you'll need to get your research published in a relevant journal and present it at conferences.